SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/issues.md

 As you edit issues, the related metrics (e.g. New Bugs), will update automatically, as will the Quality Gate status if it's relevant.

 ### Dispositioning
 Once issues have been through technical review, it's time to decide who's going to deal them.
 By default they're assigned to the last committer on the issue line (at the time the issue is raised), but you can certainly reassign them to yourself or someone else.
-The assignee will receive email notification of the assignment if he signed up for notifications, and the assignment will show up everywhere the issue is displayed, including in the My Issues list in the My Account space.
+The assignee will receive email notification of the assignment if they signed up for notifications, and the assignment will show up everywhere the issue is displayed, including in the My Issues list in the My Account space.

 ### General
 At any time during the lifecycle of an issue, you can log a comment on it.
 Comments are displayed in the issue detail in a running log.
 You have the ability to edit or delete the comments you made.